Buying a new home-BUYER Beware

 2. An indemnity policy

 - There is a risk that the council could refuse retrospective consent.
-As a result, the new owner may instead opt to take out an indemnity policy.
+As a result, a new owner may decide to buy an indemnity coverage instead.
 The policy will insure against the cost of work or losses should the council take enforcement action.
-However, if the council has already refused consent, the buyer may also find it impossible to take out a policy.
-It would be reasonable to expect the seller to pay for the policy, although these are not expensive.
+In such cases, the buyer may not be able to purchase a policy as well if the council has already refused consent.
+Despite the fact that they are not too expensive, the seller should be responsible for paying for this policy.

-For expert assistance regarding buying a new home contact email@example.com or WhatsApp us on 07583452230 and we can connect you to the right property law professional.
-Visit https://www.bizlawuk.co.uk to find out more about how we can help you with our other business services, check our 5-star testimonials and watch our Youtube channel or listen to our podcasts.
+For expert assistance regarding buying a new home contact email@example.com or WhatsApp us on 07583452230 and we can connect you to the right professional.
+Visit www.bizlawuk.co.uk to find out more about how we can help you with our other services.
 If you find this information useful, please follow our social media platforms, like, and share.